johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Review and Checkride Preparation.md

 ---
 ## Review and Checkride Preparation

+### Objective
-**Objective:** Prepare for practical test oral and flight portions.
+Prepare for practical test oral and flight portions.

+### References
-**References:** ACS – all sections, AFH (descriptions of maneuvers), POH/AFM, FAR parts 91 and 61, AIM, Chart Supplements **Builds On:** [[~ PPL Lesson Plan Outline|All Lessons]] **Schedule:** Ground 3 hours, Flight as necessary **Lesson Elements:**
+ACS – all sections, AFH (descriptions of maneuvers), POH/AFM, FAR parts 91 and 61, AIM, Chart Supplements **Builds On:** [[~ PPL Lesson Plan Outline|All Lessons]] **Schedule:** Ground 3 hours, Flight as necessary **Lesson Elements:**